-seeking students?
+-

 Require

 Recommend

-Х Neither require nor recommend
+x Neither require nor recommend

-Distribution of high school units required and/or recommended.
+C5 Distribution of high school units required and/or recommended.
 Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
 If you use a different system for calculating units, please convert.

-Units Required Units Recommended
+Required Recommended

 Total academic units

 English

 Mathematics

 Science

 Of these, units that must be

-lab

 Foreign language

 Social studies

 History

 Academic electives

 Computer Science

 Visual/Performing Arts

 Other (specify)